Yashraj-10/Compilers-Laboratory/Assignment-5/README.md

-# Assignment 3: Parser for tinyC
+# Assignment 5: Machine Independent Code Generator for tinyC

 In this assignment we have to write semantic actions on the Parser built in the previous [assingnment](../Assignment-4/).
 The semantic actions have to be embedded in the yacc file created in the previous assignment.